Subarna-1/Amazon_web_scrape_python/README.md

 ## Website scrape(amazon.in) in python ##
->Simple python code to scrape information from the website(amazon.in)
+>Simple python code to scrape information from the website(amazon.in).